 - Select the song you want to practice and adjust the tempo.
-See step 3 under "Using the Metronome" (page EN-11). - 1 While holding down the FUNCTION button, press the ►/■ button to select the part you want to turn off. - Pressing a button toggles its part on (button lamp on) and off (button lamp off).
+See step 3 under "Using the Metronome" (page EN-10). - A number of tunes have tempo changes part way through in order to produce specific musical effects. - 1 While holding down the FUNCTION button, press the ►/■ button to select the part you want to turn off. - Pressing a button toggles its part on (button lamp on) and off (button lamp off).

-- 2 Press the ▶/■ button. - This starts playback, without the part you turned off in step 1. - 3.
+- 2. Press the ▶/■ button. - This starts playback, without the part you turned off in step 1. - 3.
 Play the missing part on the keyboard. - 4.
 To stop playback, press the ►/■ button again.